-For the three and six month period ended June 30, 2011, we earned royalty revenue of \$1,605,000 and \$5,017,000 from Cisco.
-Such royalty revenue constituted 95% and 93% of our revenue, respectively, for the three and six month periods ended June 30, 2011.
-Due to our annual royalty rate structure with Cisco which includes declining rates as the volume of PoE product sales increase during the year, we anticipate that royalties from Cisco will be highest in the first quarter and are likely to decline for each of the remaining quarters during the year ended December 31, 2011.
+For the three and nine month period ended September 30, 2011, our royalty revenue from Cisco constituted 75% and 90% of our revenue, respectively.
+Due to our annual royalty rate structure with Cisco which includes declining rates as the volume of PoE product sales increase during the year, royalties from Cisco were highest in the first quarter of 2011, declined for the second and third quarters of 2011 and it is anticipated that fourth quarter 2011 royalties will be less than third quarter royalties.

-At June 30, 2011, we had net operating loss carryforwards (NOLs) totaling approximately \$27,000,000 expiring between 2020 and 2030, with a future tax benefit of approximately \$9,000,000.
-During the three month period ended June 30, 2011, as a result of the company's recent results and projected future operating results, management determined that a portion of the NOL was more likely than not to be utilized resulting in a tax benefit of \$7,000,000.
-Accordingly, \$7,000,000 was recorded as a deferred tax benefit for the three and six month periods ended June 30, 2011.
-This resulted in the recognition in the three and six month periods ended June 30, 2011 of a one-time, non-cash income tax benefit totaling \$7,000,000 as well as an increase to stockholders' equity of \$7,000,000.
-To the extent that we earn income in the future, we will report income tax expense, which amount will reduce the recorded income tax benefit asset reflected on the balance sheet.
+At September 30, 2011, we had net operating loss carryforwards (NOLs) totaling approximately \$25,900,000 expiring between 2020 and 2030, with a future tax benefit of approximately \$6,860,000.
+During the second quarter of 2011, as a result of the company's recent results and projected future operating results, management determined that a portion of the NOL was more likely than not to be utilized resulting in a tax benefit of \$7,000,000.
+Accordingly, \$7,000,000 was recorded as a deferred tax benefit on our balance sheet at June 30, 2011 and we recorded income of \$7,000,000 or \$0.29 per share (basic) for the six month period ended June 30, 2011 from the recording of this one-time, non-cash, income tax benefit (See Note A[5] to our financial statements included in this quarterly report).
+During the three month period ended September 30, 2011 as a result of income (before taxes) for the period of \$421,000, \$173,000 was recorded as income tax expense, of which \$140,000 was a non-cash expense, and accordingly the deferred tax asset was reduced by \$140,000 to \$6,860,000.
+To the extent that we earn income in the future, we will report income tax expense and such expense attributable to federal income taxes will reduce the recorded income tax asset reflected on the balance sheet.
 Management will continue to evaluate the recoverability of the NOL and adjust the deferred tax asset appropriately.
 Utilization of NOL credit carryforwards can be subject to a substantial annual limitation due to ownership change limitations that could occur in the future, as required by Section 382 of the Internal Revenue Code of 1986, as amended, as well as similar state provisions.